simongriggdotinfo

 Johnny Volume

-Buster later turned the image of Johnny into a work for his Fine Arts Degree
+Buster later turned the image of Johnny into a work for his BFA degree

-Then in frustration at all this, and as the set was ending, Buster tossed his broken drum sticks into the crowd.
+In frustration at all this - and the refusal of the soundman to carry on with the kid present - Buster tossed his broken drum sticks into the crowd.
 One of these, as the press (yes, I know…) were later to allege, hit a girl in the eye and caused an injury, happily not serious.

 The gig was over.

-And outside the door sat the carload of creeps who reared their heads as reaction to the incessant press coverage.
+Outside the door, however, sat a carload of creeps who had appeared from nowhere obvious as a reaction to the incessant press coverage.

 Yes, the Wellington press.

-In Auckland, the Suburban Reptiles had had quite a bit of coverage in the tabloids, but the mainstream papers, The NZ Herald & The Auckland Star, had largely ignored it.
-And Aucklanders largely took it all in their stride.
+In Auckland, the Suburban Reptiles had received (benefited from?) quite heavy coverage in the tabloids, but the mainstream papers, The NZ Herald & The Auckland Star, had largely ignored the band and the emerging scene.
+Aucklanders, too, largely took it all in their stride.
 We were used to rock bands in funny clothes after all.

 Wellington was another matter all together.
 It was like the aliens had come to town, like the monsters from planet freak had arrived to steal your children.
-And we felt it too.
 Walking down the streets, down Cuba Street or Lampton Quay, it was like we’d gone back decades.

 Myk Lezbian